progress/Spark-Toolkit-Demos/oe117/QuickStart/README.md

 to your project's AppServer directory, and run "ant" from the command line.
 This will give sample usage instructions for using the script to generate a new PAS instance.
 If desired, adjust the parameters as necessary, and it will create and tailor an instance for use with your new Spark-based project.

+## This file may be removed after copying to your new project.